anmud/learntocode/developer-glossary/001_glossary.md

 Also known as an app, these are programs designed to perform functions.
 This includes mobile apps.

+**Assistive Technologies**

+AT is any device, software, or equipment that helps people work around challenges so they can learn, communicate, and function better.
+A wheelchair is an example of AT.
+So is software that reads aloud text from a computer.
+Or a keyboard for someone struggling with handwriting.

 ## B

 **Back-End Development (Application Engineers)**